 First and foremost, mental illness is a disease.
 All mental disorders are brain diseases.
 This means the brain is not functioning properly.
 It is a medical condition which disrupts a person’s thinking, mood, ability to relate to others and daily functioning.
 Mental disorders often result in a diminished capacity for coping with ordinary demands of life.

 Some of the most common signs of mental illness include feeling sad or down, extreme mood changes, suicidal thoughts, isolation, confusion or inability to concentrate, change in eating habits and even alcohol or drug use.
 Most people become mentally ill between age 16 and 30 with the late teenage years being the most common.
-Approximately 20% of youths between the age 13-18 experience a severe mental disorder.
+Approximately 20% of youths between the ages of 13-18 experience a severe mental disorder.
 Signs and symptoms of mental illness vary, depending upon the condition.
 Symptoms can sometimes even present themselves as physical problems such as stomach pains, headaches or back pain.
 If you notice something different in how you are feeling go see your primary care doctor.
 Mental illness can be treated but if left alone they may worsen over time.

 One common myth is that Mental illness equates to low intelligence.
 This is simply not true.
 Just because an individual is suffering from some type of mental illness does not mean they are not intelligent.
 In fact, some of the most accomplished people have suffered from mental illness.
 The key is to seek treatment to help manage your condition.

 Often times mental illness has a lifetime membership.
 Most mental disorders last forever.
 There are no “cures” for mental illness.
 No matter what treatment you receive, you will most likely always suffer from the diagnosed condition.
-There may not be an exact solution to mental illness but there are several types of treatment which may make it possible for individuals to live with their condition including medications and therapy.
+There may not be an exact solution to mental illness but there are several types of treatment that may make it possible for individuals to live with their condition including medications and therapy.

 One thing you should know is that a mental disorder is not a personal failing.
 Often time’s mental illness can be related to genetics.
 A person’s family history can give a pretty good road map of what the individual can expect regarding their mental health.
 Mental illness is no one’s fault and cannot be caught like the flu.
-Understanding your pre-disposal to mental disorders can help you prepare for what may to come.
+Understanding your pre-disposal to mental disorders can help you prepare for what may come.
 Receiving mental health treatment is not shameful.
 You should never be ashamed to seek help regarding any emotional or mental problems you are experiencing.
-On the other side if you know someone suffering from anxiety or depression, you should suggest they seek professional help.
+On the other side, if you know someone suffering from anxiety or depression, you should suggest they seek professional help.
 Receiving treatment for your condition can make a world of difference in your daily life.

-Friends and family members can help those suffering with a mental disorder in simple everyday ways such as being there to listen and asking how they are doing.
-Approaching the situation head on rather than creating an elephant in the room situation helps everyone.
+Friends and family members can help those suffering from a mental disorder in simple everyday ways such as being there to listen and asking how they are doing.
+Approaching the situation head-on rather than creating an elephant in the room situation helps everyone.
 Try to treat the individual the same while also recognizing and supporting their mental health struggles.
-This often times can be a balancing act.
+This oftentimes can be a balancing act.
 Individuals suffering from a mental condition don’t want to be defined by that illness but they also will need extra support from those around them.
 The worst thing you can do is avoid the issue or brush the person off because you find it awkward to talk about the mental illness.
 Talking helps to put different perspectives on the issue and sometimes helps to make them not seem so scary.

 You should not be scared of people suffering from mental illness.
 Individuals suffering from mental conditions are typically not violent.
 Aggressive behavior occurs in only the most severe cases.
 It is important to remember that individuals suffering from a mental illness are not necessarily more prone to violence than others.
 In fact, people suffering from mental illness are more likely to be a victim of a violent crime rather than being the aggressor.